NicknineTheEagle/Frostbite-Scripts/README.md

 These are Python scripts that allow you to extract assets from Frostbite Engine games.
-All scripts require Python 3 (32-bit).
 They're based off Frankelstner's scripts, I've updated them to Python 3 and did a bunch of tweaks and cleanups to them.

+**All scripts require Python 3 (64-bit)!**

 There is one folder for each Frostbite version:
  * frostbite2